 If there is any impediment when it comes to studying abroad, it is the cost.
 Many students, and their parents, tend to think that studying abroad is too expensive to pursue.
-But, there are in fact a growing number of study abroad providers and organizations that offer reasonable, affordable program packages.
+But, there are in fact a growing number of providers and organizations that offer reasonable, affordable study abroad program packages.

 Location plays a big role in program expenses, not all countries are created equal when it comes to cost of living.
 Asian countries, particularly those in the southeast region, are among the cheapest to study in because of their overall affordable cost of living.
 These include India, the Philippines, and China.
 Japan and South Korea, meanwhile, tend to be more expensive than the aforementioned due to their location on the opposite end of the cost of living spectrum.
 If you want to study in South America, then perhaps you should look at countries like Peru, Ecuador, and Brazil, which fall in the middle range of program costs.

 Sorry homies, but it isn't relatively cheap to study abroad in Europe.
 Even if you find more affordable European study abroad destinations, your overall cost of living will still be fairly on par with your life back home.
 Keep in mind though that some more far-flung destinations might cost you more in airfare, though your every day living expenses will be low.
 It's all a balance and important to consider as you create your study abroad cost estimate.

 Another important thing to do is, search for the hidden study abroad costs before committing.
 While some programs appear to be cheap at first glance, there may be program fees which must be paid upon arrival.
 Thus, before applying, make sure that the price is inclusive of all costs: tuition, books, room and board, meals, excursions, orientation, and visa processing.
 Or, alternatively, if you're seeking a more independent-style (and thus, CHEAP) study abroad program, make sure that they're not going to ding you for unexpected services once you're abroad.